-Why are some EL learners so shy?
+Why are some English Language learners so shy?

-- They might have no confidence in their English.
+Firstly, they might have no confidence in their English.

-- They might be intimidated speaking in front of a large group.
+Secondly, they might be intimidated speaking in front of a large group.

-This is often the case with Asian students.
-Asian students are often used to a teacher-centered classroom.
+Thirdly, they might be too polite to barge in with an answer.
+This hesitancy is often the case with Asian students.
+In addition, Asian students are often used to a teacher-centered classroom.
 In Western classrooms, students are expected to participate actively and are often graded on their participation as well as their written work.
-In addition to that, it would be culturally unacceptable for many Asian students to interrupt someone or jump in first.
+However, in contrast, in an Asian classroom, it would be culturally unacceptable to interrupt someone or jump in first.

 Helping shy students feel more comfortable

-- Have a discussion session on class participation and evoke cultural differences.
+Firstly, have a discussion session on class participation and evoke cultural differences.
 Create awareness.
 Ask students how they might solve the problem of shy students themselves.
 Make the louder, more confident or pushy students aware that others should have a chance to participate too, but please don’t crush their enthusiasm or humiliate them.

-- Make interrupting or blurting undesirable or against the rules during discussion.
+Next, make interrupting or blurting undesirable or against the rules during discussion.

-- Give them something interesting to talk about.
-Ask the shy students to choose the topic for discussion.
+Give them something interesting to talk about.
+Try asking the shy students to choose a topic for discussion, but don’t put them on the spot.
+Instead, give them advanced warning so they have time to think about it.
 Even shy students find it hard to resist joining in when the topic is close to their heart.

 Have the shy ones present the topic and open it up for questions.

 Try making the shy student the president of a meeting, inviting speakers to the floor and maintaining order in the event of a heated debate.

 Have fun experimenting with these ideas and please do let me know how you get along, I’d love to hear about it!